-(AC, E/M&IT) Primitive to modern pottery will be produced in clay.
+Primitive to modern pottery will be produced in clay.
 Students will form clay into functional and decorative pottery.
-Surface designs on clay may be explored.
+Surface designs on clay in stain and glaze will be explored.
 Evaluation is based on personal growth and applied skills.

-Grades: 9, 10, 11, 12 (05159-Ceramic)
+Grades: 9, 10, 11, 12 (05159-Ceramic) PAVA